kubesphere/website/content/en/docs/v3.3/installing-on-linux/introduction/intro.md

 KubeSphere allows you to configure persistent storage services both before and after installation.
 Meanwhile, KubeSphere supports a variety of open-source storage solutions (for example, Ceph and GlusterFS) as well as commercial storage products.
 Refer to [Persistent Storage Configurations](../../../installing-on-linux/persistent-storage-configurations/understand-persistent-storage/) for detailed instructions regarding how to configure the storage class before you install KubeSphere.

-For more information about how to set different storage classes for your workloads after you install KubeSphere, see [Persistent Volumes and Storage Classes](../../../cluster-administration/persistent-volume-and-storage-class/).
+For more information about how to set different storage classes for your workloads after you install KubeSphere, see [Storage Classes](../../../cluster-administration/storageclass/).

 ## Cluster Operation and Maintenance